dentalmisorder/BlackJack/README.md

 # BlackJack + [Fantasy DLC]
 Simplified texted version of blackjack but with perks, u know, RPG stuff

+# RULES:
+You start first, dealer second.
+First who get closer to 21 is a winner, but if u got more then 21 u lose.
+(START GAME FROM game.py)

 # RANKS : VALUE
 * 'Dweller' : 1
 * 'Farmer' : 2